gberl001/FL25-ENR261-182/Week01/Week01-Assignments.md

 ### Deliverables

-1. Write a brief report `report.txt` (1-2 paragraphs) describing the purpose of each part of the interface and any observations you made while exploring.
+1. `report.txt` (1–2 paragraphs) describing the purpose of each interface component and your observations while exploring.

 ---